 What is our history?

-The Mac.Robertson Girls' High School traces its origin to the first Victorian State Secondary School - the Melbourne Continuation School - which opened in Spring Street in 1905.
+In contrast to the land's extensive history, the Mac.Robertson Girls' High School traces its origin to the first Victorian State Secondary School - the Melbourne Continuation School - which opened in Spring Street in 1905, on the traditional lands of the Wurundjeri Woi Wurrung peoples.

 The Melbourne Continuation School allowed young people to continue their education beyond Year 8.
-It was originally a co-education school until a new school for the male students was opened at Forrest Hill in 1927.
+It was originally a co-education school until a new school for the male students was opened at Forrest Hill in 1927, also on Wurundjeri Woi Wurrung Country.
 This was the beginning of Melbourne High School.
 The girls remained in the original Spring Street building, which was renamed as Melbourne Girls' High School.
-When this building was condemned in 1930, the students were moved to Government House at Ripponlea, until they moved again, in 1933, to State School No.1689 in King Street.
+When this building was condemned in 1930, the students were moved to Government House at Ripponlea, on Bunurong Country, until they moved again, in 1933, to State School No.1689 in King Street, again on Wurundjeri Woi Wurrung Country.

-More recent funding in the 1980s enabled Mac.Rob to expand, adding two further buildings which accommodate the Learning Resource Centre; dedicated Music, Visual Arts and Theatre learning areas; Information Technology and a well equipped Gymnasium.
+Funding in the 1980s enabled Mac.Rob to expand, adding two further buildings - the Lakeside and Lakeside West Buildings - which accommodate the Learning Resource Centre, dedicated Music, Visual Arts, and Theatre learning areas, and a well-equipped Gymnasium.

 In 1987, the school’s striking main building was deemed worthy of conserving and protecting for future generations, and given a National Trust Classification.

-In 2022, a renovation of the Lakeside Building was undertaken to provide the school’s 1150 students with a state-of-the-art Learning Resource Centre, dynamic new classroom spaces, and integrated outdoor performance and recreation areas.
-This renovation is due to open in readiness for the 2023 school year.
+In 2022, a renovation of the Lakeside Building was undertaken to provide the school’s 1200 students with a state-of-the-art Learning Resource Centre, dynamic new classroom spaces, and integrated outdoor performance and recreation areas.
+This renovation was officially opened at the start of the 2023 school year.

 Mac.Rob acknowledges, respects and expresses our gratitude to the Bunurong people, the Traditional Custodians on whose ancestral lands our school was founded.